apache/ozone/README.md

 ### Run Ozone from published Docker image

-The easiest way to start a cluster with docker is:
+The easiest way to start a cluster with Docker is:

 ```
 docker run -p 9878:9878 apache/ozone
 ```

-And you can use AWS S3 cli:
+And you can use the AWS S3 cli:

 ```
 aws s3api --endpoint http://localhost:9878/ create-bucket --bucket=wordcount